cggentry115/IelmenDecryptor/README.md

 Arguments:

-`inputDirectory`: Specify the input directory.
-It will traverse all folders in the directory recursively.
+`inputDirectory`: Specify the input directory or file.
+If directory, it will traverse all folders in the directory recursively.

 `outputDirectory`: Specify the output directory.
 You must pass both arguments at once.

 Example:

 ```
-IelmenDecryptor.exe inputDirectory outputDirectory
+ielmendecryptor.exe inputDirectory outputDirectory
 ```

 ### Build